-Many patients find recovery, in total, lasts about two weeks or less after a gum grafting procedure.
+Many patients find gum graft healing time lasts, in total, lasts about two weeks or less.
 To improve your comfort during these first two weeks, follow these tips and remember to contact our office if pain, bleeding, or other unusual symptoms occur.

-As your gums heal, it’s important to eat and drink things that are either warm or cool – not hot or cold.
+During your gum graft recovery, it’s important to eat and drink things that are either warm or cool – not hot or cold.
 Extreme temperatures can lead to discomfort near the surgical site and can actually delay healing by aggravating the area.

 Stock Up on Liquids